lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/README.md

 - This is an array that contains the number of possible states / categories for each node $v$ in the graph.
 It is arranged such that the ith element corresponds with the ith element in the adjacency matrix, that is to preserve the corresponding node order.

+### Dictionary structure and functions

+Since there is a lot of computation required to score each graph, I stored the results for different scoring regimes applied locally to all 2,3,4 vertex configurations, such that they can be called from memory.
+Obviously this makes the search way faster, at the expense of a days compiling in advance.
+Consequently, functions that call such sub functions can either use the dictionary version or the actual computation.
+Rather grotesquely I have just been swapping between each sub- function within the super function depending on my requirements.
+Hopefully if I get access to MATLAB again I can add an extra few args to the super functions such that this function call management is dealt with internally.

+#### Function list with their type

 ## Contributing

 If you guys want to test and branch that would be great as it's fairly useless to me without access to MATLAB.